dilss/SoilWateringSystem/README.md

 the system and charge the battery during day ligth.
 During nigth the system will be powered by a small battery.

-We are using the HC12 Transmitter/Receiver Radio module to perform communication between the client device(on the field) and the server device(at home atached to a computer and, unlike the client,  without power restrictions).
-This module allows com- munication with distances up to 1.8 Km and, luck for us, is very cheap(about 4 bucks).
+We are using the HC12 Transmitter/Receiver Radio module to perform communication between the client device(on the field) and the server device(at home attached to a computer and, unlike the client,  without power restrictions.
+This module allows com munication with distances up to 1.8 Km and, luck for us, is very cheap(about 4 bucks).

 For moisture monitoring we will use the SparkFun Soil Moisture Sensor, a sensor that use the resistence between two probes